fml-fam/fmlr/README.md

 * **Documentation**: https://fml-fam.github.io/fmlr

+## Quick Intro

+**What is this?**

+fmlr is an R package for high-performance matrix computing.
+We offer CPU, GPU, and MPI matrix classes and numerous linear algebra and statistics methods.

+**Who is this for?**

+Primarily anyone who is creating and implementing statistical methods with a heavy linear algebra component.
+For example, statisticians who are interested in pursuing computing and HPC grants.

+Eventually we hope to add more support for the consumer of statistical methods (e.g. data scientists).

+**How does it compare to <other matrix framework>**

+fmlr is "medium-level", and unique in that it not only performs well against the wallclock, but also in terms of memory consumption.

+**How can I use this?**

+The best place to start is looking at the [fmlr articles](https://fml-fam.github.io/fmlr).

+## Details

 fmlr is an R interface to the [fml library](https://github.com/fml-fam/fml).
 It is a "medium-level" interface for multiple dense matrix types, principally CPU, GPU, and MPI.
 Each supports multiple fundamental types (int, float, double), and data is held externally to R and operations that modify data generally occur in-place.
 The interface largely tracks with the core 'fml' interface.
 The interface is written such that generally an 'fmlr' R code can be easily translated to an 'fml' C++ code.

 Differences between fmlr and other matrix interfaces (including the core R interface):